DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 -------------------------------------------------------------------------------

-As storm's winds calmed down, Kay regained his consciousness and found himself at the same crossing near 9th terminal.
+As storm's winds calmed down, Kai regained his consciousness and found himself at the same crossing near 9th terminal.
 Alone.
 Jeanne, who has been right before his eyes, is no longer here.
 Dozens of bystanders and hundreds of people who were going in and out of shops, too were gone.